 There are social problems that come with constant pacifier use.
 For example, babies whose mouths are constantly occupied with pacifiers may not smile or laugh as freely, or explore playthings and experiment with sounds the way they would if their mouths were free.

 Pacifier use has been linked to an increase in ear infections in toddlers.
-If your child cannot hear well, it is possible that they will also have trouble learning to speak well.
+If your child cannot hear well, it is possible that he or she will also have trouble learning to speak well.

 Tips for weaning include: